Cyprus cat: History

+There is no evidence that modern cats of any variety are descended from ancient Cypriot wildcats; nevertheless both WCF and TICA have uncritically repeated breeder claims of such descent.
 Cyprus cats of today are more likely linked with the monastery named Saint Nicholas of the Cats (Άγιος Νικόλαος των Γατών), which was founded in the 4th century AD.
 It is located near Akrotiri.
-According to Byzantine legend, Helena of Constantinople (Saint Helen) shipped hundreds of cats from Egypt or Palestine to Cyprus in 328 AD to control venomous snakes that had infested the area around the monastery, following a drought lasting 37 years.
+According to Byzantine legend, Empress Helena of Constantinople (Saint Helen) shipped hundreds of cats from Egypt or Palestine to Cyprus in 328 AD to control venomous snakes that had infested the area around the monastery, following a drought lasting 37 years.
 The monastery had two bells, one to call the cats to meals and the other to send them into the fields to hunt snakes.
 The population of cats at the site (today a nunnery) once dwindled, but has now revived thanks to care by the resident nuns.
 The Nobel laureate Giorgos Seferis wrote of these cats in his poem "The Cats of St. Nicholas".
 The story being a legend, it is impossible to know for certain today if shiploads of cats were really sent to Cyprus in the 4th century and cats have, of course, been arriving on the island (often as ship's cats) for many centuries.

 The World Cat Congress is of the opinion that Cyprus cats developed over time in mountainous inner Cyprus from various populations of cats around the island and became large and bushy-haired to cope with hunting comparatively large prey like rats, big lizards and snakes in cool, wet, mountain weather, though summers there are fairly hot and dry (Both WCF and TICA note that the thickness of the coat in purebred Aphrodite cats descended from this populations still varies seasonally).
 The other two organizations' breed summaries are generally consistent with this view, though it is uncertain who first produced this account of their origin, or on what basis.
 It is unclear whether Cyprus cats are closely related to the broader Aegean cat landrace of mainland and island Greece.
-Genetic testing to date has shown only that the Cyprus cats are distinct enough that a breed could be developed from them.
+Genetic testing in the early 2010s (see below) showed that the Cyprus cats are distinct enough from mainland Turkish cats that a breed could be developed from them, but no Aegean samples were included in the analysis.
+Also, indications of gene flow signifying ongoing transport of cats between Cyprus and the Turkish mainland (in both directions) was found, with Cyprus-cat-like genotypes even occurring in occasional individuals assigned to the Turkish Angora and Turkish Van breeds.
+Nevertheless, the bulk of the semi-domesticated cats from Cyprus in the analysis belonged to a lineage about as distinct as the Van cats, with little mainland admixture in recent times.